hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>The Greek variant of IBM PC's font (Code Page 737) renders the greek delta as a house!</figcaption>
 </figure>

+That can't be a mistake, can it?
 If even the actual Greek uppercase delta is, quite unmistakenly, rendered as a house, then the theory that DEL is just a badly formed uppercase Greek delta character with the bottom corners cut off (due to a lack of horizontal pixels) starts to seem more and more convincing.
+(The rendering was later corrected.
+The 1987 IBM VGA version of the font renders it like <span class="cp437-inline">Δ</span>)

 #### Delta theory doubt